0xProject/0x-relayer-registry/README.md

 ## Submission Process

 1. Fork this repository.
-2. Add your logo image in a web-safe format to the `images` folder.
+2. Add your logo image in a web-safe format (GIF, JPEG, or PNG) to the `images` folder.
 3. Add an entry to `relayers.json` that complies with the Relayer JSON Schema in [`schemas.ts`](./schemas.ts)
 4. Install [yarn](https://yarnpkg.com) and run `yarn install`
 5. Run `yarn test` to verify that the updated `relayers.json` file passes schema validation.